Mathnerd314/stroscot/docs/Commentary/Compiler-Library.rst

 Compiler library
 ################

 For the language to be useful it must have an implementation, and ideally a self-hosting implementation.
 In this framework the compiler, and hence the language, are really just another set of library modules.
 I will unimaginatively call this library the "compiler library".
 Per the standard library evolutionary design process, the compiler library will likely serve as the prototype for the standard library, so some investment is worthwhile.
+Writing a full-featured standard library is important for testing the compiler and getting the "feel" of the language.

+It is particularly important to have regression tests from the beginning, to catch near-infinite loop bugs and so on.

 Synthesizing
 ============